User Interface

 2.3.
 Status #

-Status tab is the place to get up-to-date information on Qosium Storage itself.
+Status tab is the place to get up-to-date information on the health of Qosium Storage itself.
 It is divided into three sections.

 The first section shows ongoing measurements within the last two minutes period per Qosium’s Service ID.
 As seen in the figure below, there are four ongoing measurements.